First Major U.S. Insurance Company to Stop Insuring and Investing in Coal

 “Chubb’s announcement is a clear sign that coal is becoming uninsurable worldwide,” said Mary Anne Hitt, Director of the Sierra Club’s Beyond Coal campaign. ”15 European and Australian insurance companies already restrict insurance to the coal industry.
 With the U.S. industry joining this global trend, governments and power utilities should see that industry is moving beyond coal.”

-Since the launch of the global Unfriend Coal campaign two years ago, of which Insure Our Future is a part, 14 European insurers, and one Australian insurer, have come out with policies to address climate change.
+Since the launch of the global Insure Our Future campaign two years ago, of which Insure Our Future is a part, 14 European insurers, and one Australian insurer, have come out with policies to address climate change.
 Eight of the policies were announced in the last six months with the scope of policies continuing to expand.
 Just last week, Zurich became the third insurer to limit involvement in the tar sands sector.

 “A major U.S. insurer like Chubb restricting insurance for coal projects and companies is a game-changer.
 Now the company needs to strengthen its policy to exclude new coal mines, fully phase out coal across all underwriting and investment activities in line with the Paris Agreement, and stop insuring the destructive tar sands sector, ” said Ross Hammond, Senior Strategist for the Insure our Future campaign.
 “All eyes are on Liberty Mutual, AIG, and the rest of the U.S. insurance industry to join Chubb in acknowledging the role they have to play in stopping climate change by ending their support for fossil fuels.”